lukeramljak/charsibot.py/README.md

     `` TOKEN=your-bot-token-goes-here``
     `` GUILD_ID=your-guild-id-goes-here ``

-3. In a VPS, run the bot:
+3. Run the bot.
+I'm using a VPS, so I run the following:

 `` nohup python3 bot.py & ``